simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

   <img width="250" alt="news_detail" src="https://user-images.githubusercontent.com/78309388/160847810-333afafa-f667-44a5-90c1-770b1d23f5c5.png">
 </p>

 You can view the latest environmental news on the News tab through the News API.
+Check out our environmental articles to get interested and join us in protecting our planet.

 ### Cumulation of plogging activities